 There are several reasons why memory foam shouldn’t be used as a seat cushion:

 - Insufficient Responsiveness.
-When you use a responsive cushion, you will experience less back pain.
+When you use a responsive cushion, you will experience fewer back issues.
 An element of responsiveness is the degree and speed with which a foam responds to pressure or motion.
-I feel memory foam is ineffective in relieving back pain because of its inherent inflexibility.
+I feel memory foam is ineffective in relieving chronic pain because of its inherent inflexibility.

 - Retains Heat.
 Because of its high heat retention, memory foam can be uncomfortable for some users when seated.